SarmanAulakh/smilie/README.md

 - copy to root of project file and RENAME to appConfig.json
 - IMPORTANT: make sure it doesnt get pushed to repo, that is why appConfig.json was added to gitignore

+## how to run firebase functions locally

+- cd functions
+- npm i
+- npm run server
+- example url in postman: http://127.0.0.1:5001/smilie-90a63/us-central1/api/user/Amf9aiievGSTYdNuj3Wmg49if8C3
+- all api routes will be under /api, example /api/user

 ## download firestore content

 - `npx -p node-firestore-import-export firestore-export -a appConfig.json -b backup.json`